-Occasionally, mucinous tumors of the colon, rectum, stomach, pancreas and urachal tumors 9,10,13 are implicated.
+Much less commonly, mucinous tumors of colon, rectum, stomach, pancreas , and urachus 9,10,13 are implicated.
 There is some ongoing contention as to whether primary ovarian tumors are a frequent source in their own right, or whether in these cases the appendix is the primary site and the ovarian lesion is metastatic 2,3.